Typography

 Type as Art

-In instances where a typeface becomes part of an illustration, an alternative distinct typeface or hand lettering may be appropriate.
+When a typeface becomes part of an illustration, an alternative, distinct typeface or hand lettering may be appropriate.
 You must ensure alternative typefaces are appropriately licensed for your use.

 Johns Hopkins Lacrosse t-shirt